squaremo/docker/docs/sources/userguide/plugins.md

 	clusterhq/flocker-plugin
 ```

-Docker then waits for the plugin to start listening on the socket, and according to the type of plugin, sends it HTTP requests on certain events.
+Docker then waits for the plugin to start listening on the socket (it polls the socket until it gets a successful response to an HTTP query to `/v1/plugin/handshake` on the socket, which returns with just a list of subsystems the plugin is interested in `["volume"]`).
+According to the type of plugin which is negotiated in the handshake, Docker registers the plugin to send it HTTP requests on certain events.

 # Types of plugin